kyma-project/api-gateway/docs/jwt-ory-to-istio.md

 * Istio doesn't support regex type of path matching on Authorization Policies, which were suported on Ory Oathkeeper rules and are supported by Virtual Service.

-* Istio doesn't support JWT token from `cookie` configuration for RequestAuthentication (RA), which were supported with Ory Oathkeeper.
+* Istio doesn't support JWT token from `cookie` configuration, which was supported with Ory Oathkeeper.
 Istio supports only `fromHeaders` and `fromParams` configurations.